 The menu is divided into five sections – Platters, Flammkuchen, Mains, Salads and Dessert – each of which covers a gamut of tastes from meat-heavy to plant-based.
 In the Platters section, for example, there are Biltong & Droë Wors, Cheese, Charcuterie and Antipasto options, as well as an all-new Vegan offering.
 Mains include seared beef fillet, beer-battered kingklip and slow-roasted lamb shank, while there are Vegan, Caprese and classic Pancetta flammkuchen.

 All of the above are best enjoyed with a glass or two of the estate’s award-winning wine, available from R60 per glass.
 Better still, book an afternoon wine-tasting in the stylishly converted stables (R90 for four wines; R120 for seven) and then settle in for a light dinner afterwards.
+And, before you leave, stock up on wine to take home with you – the tasting room is open all week.

 The clincher?
 This quintessential Winelands experience is just a hop, skip and a jump away.